Grizzlking/ID_ASG2/README.md

 |-----|---------|----------|-----------|
 |account|Select many account||Used to get account details for leaderboard|
 |quiz|Select 1 quiz||Used to get assign that one quiz a leaderboard with all the account details

-### Lottie
-Used for animated images for multi purpose

 ## Testing